Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 # Appendix B: Idealized `TAN` small-angle discrepancy relative to `HPC`

-This appendix records a different theoretical discrepancy from Appendix A. It isolates only the small-angle approximation in an idealized centered solar disk.
+This appendix records a different theoretical discrepancy from Appendix A. It isolates only the small-angle approximation as a purely angular effect.
 It is not derived from JHV.
+The centered solar-disk case considered below is only one example of that angular error.

 Assumptions:

-- the solar disk is centered in the field of view
 - the relevant radial image coordinate is measured from the instrument boresight
 - `HPC` is displayed linearly in helioprojective angle